hereon-GEMS/pydidas/pydidas/docs/source/manuals/gui/frames/DefineScanFrame.rst

 .. image:: images/define_scan_frame_import.png
     :align: left

-The Scan settings can be importted from file.
+The Scan settings can be imported from file.
 Clicking the corresponding button will open a selection dialogue to pick the file with the stored settings.
 File extensions will be pre-selected based on the available importers.